bkacjios/lua-mumble/README.md

 # Removes all object files, generated protobuf c/h files, dependency files, and mumble.so
 make clean

-# Makes everything for luajit
+# Makes everything for the provided LUAVER (luajit, lua5.1, lua5.2, lua5.3)
-# Replace LUAVER and LUALIB depending on what version of Lua you want to compile for
+# Defaults to lua5.1
-make all LUAVER=luajit LUALIB=/usr/local/lib/lua/5.1/
+make all LUAVER=lua5.1

 # Make everything with debug flags for use with a debugger
 # Example: gdb --args luajit script.lua